-Hay una traducción completa de este documento en nuestra página de red: www.HomeLoanModificationSettlement.com
+Hay una traducción completa de éste documento en nuestra pagina de red: www.HomeLoanModificationSettlement.com

-- Wells Fargo has agreed to pay \$18.5 million to settle a class action lawsuit on behalf of borrowers who were denied a trial loan modification due to a calculation error.
-The settlement applies only to those borrowers who later lost their homes to foreclosure. - The settlement resolves a lawsuit over whether Wells Fargo violated the law by wrongfully denying loan modifications because of this calculation error.
+- Wells Fargo has agreed to pay \$21,865,690 to settle a class action lawsuit on behalf of borrowers who should have been offered a trial loan modification but were not due to a calculation error.
+The settlement applies only to those borrowers who later lost their homes to foreclosure. - The settlement resolves a lawsuit over whether Wells Fargo violated the law by wrongfully refusing trial loan modifications because of this calculation error.
 Wells Fargo publicly acknowledged the discovery of the calculation error and sent letters and checks to affected borrowers.
-Wells Fargo acknowledges the error but denies that it has further liability or that the erroneous calculations of trial payment plans caused foreclosures, or any related damages. - This settlement avoids costs and risks from continuing the lawsuit; pays money to borrowers; and releases Wells Fargo from liability. - Court-appointed lawyers for the borrowers will ask the Court for up to 25% of the net settlement (approximately \$4,525,000) in attorney's fees, reimbursement of expenses (no more than \$335,000), and costs to administer the settlement (\$65,000). - The federal court still must decide whether to approve this settlement.
+Wells Fargo acknowledges the error but denies that it has further liability or that the erroneous calculations of trial payment plans caused foreclosures, or any related damages. - This settlement avoids costs and risks from continuing the lawsuit; pays money to borrowers; and releases Wells Fargo from liability. - The settlement will provide class members \$18,169,325 in settlement benefits. - In addition, Court-appointed lawyers for the borrowers will ask the Court for up to \$3,623,865 in attorney's fees (approximately 16.6% of the settlement amount), reimbursement of expenses of no more than \$2,500, and costs to administer the settlement (\$70,000).
+Wells Fargo will pay the amount of attorney's fees, costs, and administration expenses the Court awards in addition to the class member settlement benefits. - The federal court still must decide whether to approve this settlement.
 You have the right to make your views known to the Court. - Your legal rights are affected whether you act or don't act.
 Read this notice carefully.

 YOUR LEGAL RIGHTS AND OPTIONS IN THIS SETTLEMENT: DO NOTHING Get a payment.
 Give up rights.
 OBJECT Write to the Court about why you don't like the settlement.
-The deadline for submitting a written objection is July 2, 2020.
+The deadline for submitting a written objection is October 25, 2021.
 GO TO A HEARING Ask to speak in Court about the fairness of the settlement.
-The Final Fairness Hearing is scheduled for August 20, 2020.
+The Final Fairness Hearing is scheduled for January 6, 2022.
 EXCLUDE YOURSELF Get no payment.
 This is the only option that allows you to ever be a part of another lawsuit against Wells Fargo about the legal claims in this case.
-The deadline to exclude yourself is July 2, 2020.
+The deadline to exclude yourself is October 25, 2021.